GoogleCloudPlatform/cloud-foundation-fabric/fast/stages/CLEANUP.md

 # FAST deployment clean up
-In case you require destroying a FAST deployment in your organization, follow these steps.
+In case you require destroying a previous FAST deployment in your organization, follow these steps.

-Destruction goes in reverse order, from stage 3 to stage 0:
+Destruction must be done in reverse order, from stage 3 to stage 0:

 ## Stage 3 (Project Factory)